wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-linux-cluster-hpcpack.md

 The [Azure File](/home/features/storage/files/) service exposes file shares using the standard SMB 2.1 protocol.
 Azure VMs and cloud services can share file data across application components via mounted shares, and on-premises applications can access file data in a share through the File storage API.
 For more information, see [How to use Azure File storage with PowerShell and .NET](/documentation/articles/storage-dotnet-how-to-use-files).

-To create an Azure File share, see the detailed steps in [Introducing Windows Azure File Service](http://blogs.msdn.com/b/windowsazurestorage/archive/2014/05/12/introducing-microsoft-azure-file-service.aspx).
-To set up persisting connections, see [Persisting connections to Windows Azure Files](http://blogs.msdn.com/b/windowsazurestorage/archive/2014/05/27/persisting-connections-to-microsoft-azure-files.aspx).
+To create an Azure File share, see the detailed steps in [Introducing Azure File Service](http://blogs.msdn.com/b/windowsazurestorage/archive/2014/05/12/introducing-microsoft-azure-file-service.aspx).
+To set up persisting connections, see [Persisting connections to Azure Files](http://blogs.msdn.com/b/windowsazurestorage/archive/2014/05/27/persisting-connections-to-microsoft-azure-files.aspx).

 In this example, we create an Azure File share named rdma on our storage account allvhdsje.
 To mount the share on the head node, open a Command window and enter the following commands: